TassianaMilka/Course/Hackers do Bem/Nivelamento/README.md

 When did it happen?

-I held it in 2025 the Octuber;
+I held it in 2025 the October;

 How many steps?